 - Homeowners also use their IRS refund checks to pay down their mortgage balances every year

-- Many homeowners make one extra mortgage payment each year towards their mortgage balance
+- Many homeowners make one extra mortgage payment each year towards their loan balance

-- Homeowners make a few hundred dollars extra every pay period to pay down their mortgage balance
+Homeowners make a few hundred dollars extra every pay period to pay down their home loan balance.

-Things You Must Know About Paying Off Your Mortgage When You Are Nearing The Pay Off Amount Balance
+Things You Must Know About Paying Off Your Mortgage And Loan Balance

 - Mortgage payments are normally paid in arrears

-- The interest clock is always ticking, day or night.
-Interest is added on every minute of every day.
+- The interest clock is always ticking, day or night

 How Do Homeowners Pay Off Their Mortgage And Get Free And Clear Title To Property

 Homeowners were dependent on their mortgage lending servicing companies the entire time they had their home loans.

 - The loan servicing company handled all customer service issues with regards to escrows, property tax payments, and homeowner insurance payments